We've been featured in:

 The Compensation Offer And Settlement

-The amount of compensation paid out for a broken thumb can vary.
+The compensation amounts paid out for a broken thumb can vary.
 Even when an injury is the same, the settlement awarded could vary depending on the solicitor acting on behalf of the claimant.
 The more serious the injury to the thumb, the higher the compensation settlement which might be paid out to a claimant.
 Broken thumb compensation settlements can be made up of a combination of general and special damages.
 Whilst the defendant did admit liability for the injuries suffered by the claimant, their initial settlement offer was lower than solicitors acting on behalf of the claimant thought could be awarded based on the nature and severity of the claimants’ injuries suffered.

 An initial settlement offer of £2,270 was made for the injuries suffered, which included £1,400 of general damages for the injuries suffered, as well as special damages for other expenses.
 After negotiation on behalf of the claimant, solicitors acting, in this case, were able to secure a combined damages award of £8,000 made up of both general and special damages.
 This was a significant increase in the initial offer and demonstrates the value of using an effective solicitor in a personal injury claims case.